 We light the Menorah in Shul after Minchah before "Aleinu".
-We put the Menorah on the south wall, between east and west, to commemorate the Beis Hamikdash.
+We put the Menorah at the south wall, between east and west, to commemorate the Beis Hamikdash.

-There should be a Minyan to say the Brachos.
+There should be a Minyan to say the B'rochos.

-The person who makes the Brachos, and lights the Shul's Menorah, says the Brachos again at home.
+The person who makes the B'rochos, and lights the Shul's Menorah, says the B'rochos again at home.
 Since he says "Shehechiyanu" in Shul, he doesn't say it again at home -unless his household fulfills their obligation through him.

-We light the Menorah before Shacharis, without a Brachah.
+We light the Menorah before Shacharis, without a B'rochoh.